dementive/Victoria3Tools/README.md

 Run the following script in the Sublime Text terminal ```(ctrl+` )``` which utilizes git clone for easy installation:
 ```
-import os; path=sublime.packages_path(); (os.makedirs(path) if not os.path.exists(path) else None); window.run_command('exec', {'cmd': ['git', 'clone', 'https://github.com/dementive/Victoria3Tools', 'Victoria3Tools'], 'working_dir': path})
+import os; path=sublime.packages_path(); (os.makedirs(path) if not os.path.exists(path) else None); window.run_command('exec', {'cmd': ['git', 'clone', 'https://github.com/dementive/JominiTools', 'JominiTools'], 'working_dir': path}); window.run_command('exec', {'cmd': ['git', 'clone', 'https://github.com/dementive/Victoria3Tools', 'Victoria3Tools'], 'working_dir': path})
 ```
-This will only work with git installed on your system.
+This script will automatically clone the JominiTools and ImperatorTools packages into your sublime text packages folder.
+It will only work with git installed on your system.
+If you do not have git you will have to [install it](https://git-scm.com/downloads) prior to running the script.

-Alternatively you can download the zip file from github and put the Victoria3Tools folder in the packages folder.
-This is not recommended because you will not receive updates unless you redownload it manually.
+Alternatively you can download the zip file from github and put the ImperatorTools folder in the packages folder.
+However, this is **NOT** recommended as you will not get automatic updates and will have to update the plugin manually, which could result in missing out on essential bug fixes.
 The packages folder can easily be found by going to ```preferences``` in the main menu and selecting ```Browse Packages```.
 ```
 C:\Users\YOURUSERNAME\AppData\Roaming\Sublime Text 3\Packages\Victoria3Tools
 ```

 Make sure the folder is named `Victoria3Tools` or there will be issues with the plugin.

+Regardless of how you install you will need to make sure [JominiTools](https://github.com/dementive/JominiTools) is also cloned into your packages folder as all plugin functionality relies on it.

 ## Features